Meet, Greet & Bye: Marketing

 The movie was officially announced in Star Cinema's social media pages and YouTube channel on June 23, 2025.
 Its official teaser was released on September 17, 2025 and have garnered millions of views within few hours from its release.

 On October 4, 2025 three major events took place.
 First is the release of the film's official poster which was unveiled via the ELJ Billboard.
 To hype things more, the ELJ Building was lit up with the film's jargon "MGB".
 Lastly, the film's official website was launched that provides access to all information about the film, its casting, related articles, and even link for ticket purchase.

 During the film's media conference held on October 8, 2025, the highly emotional trailer was released leaving both the actors and the press in tears.

 On October 20, 2025, one of the lead stars, Belle Mariano appeared in the US morning news program, Good Day L.A. to promote the movie which will also premiere in US and other countries.
 Mariano also attended the East Meets West event in Los Angeles hosted by FilAm Creative community.

 Pascual and Mariano attended more interviews and panel discussions in Vancouver and California after both took part in ASAP 30th Anniversary show in Canada.

 Reception

 Box office

 Meet, Greet, & Bye grossed ₱10.5 million on its first day in theaters, becoming the second highest opening day gross for a local film of 2025.
 The film then garnered ₱33 million at the box-office within its first three days and rosed to ₱85 million, five days since its premiere.
 By November 18, 2025, the film grossed more than ₱120 million worldwide, becoming the second highest-grossing Filipino film of 2025.

+The film became the highest-grossing Filipino film of 2025 by November 21, 2025 with ₱175 million worldwide gross, surpassing My Love Will Make You Disappear.